 - How much can you grow? – A well managed vegetable garden that also uses climbing frames to increase growing area should produce 6-10kg of vegetables and herbs per year per m2.
 Relate this potential to your food volume goal and your time commitment.

 - What is your starting soil? – It may be existing soil or bought in soil.
-Is it suitable to use fat start or if not, how should it be improved and what is your plan for sustainable soil management over the coming years.
+Is it suitable to use at start or if not, how should it be improved and what is your plan for sustainable soil management over the coming years.
 How will you recycle your organic material into soil?

 - Do you bring in soil or improve what you have? – In most cases bought soil, unless of very high quality, will need to be improved to begin with.
-If you have a soil base already, its normally better to work on improving it with organic methods
+If you have a soil base already, its normally better to work on improving it with organic and biodynamic methods

 - What type of garden bed structures will you use? – If they are hard edge structures, what will be their height and material, (40cm is plenty high enough for a vegetable garden).
-Which option is more beautiful, functional and durable whilst not being toxic for the soil.
+Which option is more beautiful, functional and durable whilst not being toxic for the soil?

 - Beauty and function – Is the garden being designed for beauty as this has a big impact on its success and how you feel in it.
-Beauty must be accompanied by function, is it easy to use, are beds and paths the right size and orientation and is proximity ideal for your living?
+Beauty must be accompanied by function.
+Is it easy to use, are beds and paths the right size and orientation and is proximity ideal for your living?

 - What is your planting plan?- Consider vegetables annual and perennial herbs, native bush foods and fruit trees.
 What are the ideal times to plant them and be sure they are all the crops you like to eat.
 Incorporate many flowers for pollinators, beauty and beneficial insects